Mainstream opinion believes all you need to run a business-critical program is a PMO, Program Management Office.

 Take two critical decisions – and then act decisively on them.
 Make an accurate choice about which PMO style to use – and staff it with experienced people.

 You wouldn’t knowingly allow a newly qualified heart surgeon – with limited practical experience – to operate on you.

 Choosing the right style of PMO and using people with proven experience have an incredible impact on delivery and financial results.

-Mentor helps companies with every step of strategy execution – from mentoring management teams on the ins-and-outs of execution; diagnosing program states with our proven Independent Program Review; to providing real-time execution wisdom to you, as you work.
+Mentor helps companies with every step of strategy execution – from mentoring management teams on the ins-and-outs of execution; diagnosing program states with our proven Independent Program Audit; to providing real-time execution wisdom to you, as you work.
 And helping you to successfully accelerate change.